noaham/website/_posts/teaching/math32b-s20/00-0-0-exams.md

 weight: 400
 ---

 There will be two midterms and a final exam.

 * __Midterm 1:__ Wednesday, 22 April 2020
 * __Midterm 2:__ Saturday/Sunday, 16/17 May 2020
 * __Final Exam:__ 7-9 June 2020

-__Format:__ Midterm 1 will (most likely) be a time limited exam with a wide window within which you can take the exam to accommodate differences in time zones.
-Midterm 2 and the Final will be take home exams.
+__Format:__ The midterms and the Final will be take home exams, with some component being time limited (accommodations will be available for varying timezones).

-__Outside materials:__ Exams will be open book and you will be able to use resources you find on the internet.
-Solutions must be presented using your own words and copying your working from any source will not be tolerated.
+__Exam conduct:__ Exams will be open book and you will be able to use resources you find on the internet.
+I aim to not make restrictions that I cannot enforce.
+Here are some things that I can enforce: solutions must be presented using your own words, copying your working from any source will not be tolerated, posting exam questions to third party websites is not allowed.
+Note that many of these websites work actively with universities of cases of academic dishonesty.
 Exams will be graded based on your working rather than the numerical/symbolic answers.

 __Study:__ Here I will post some rough study guides and practice exams which might aid your study.